tobanteAudio/juce-cookbook/chapters/cpp/tools.md

 ## clang-tidy

 Static analysis tool.
-Takes a lot of CPU to run, but finds a lot of valid issuses.
+Takes a lot of CPU to run, but finds a lot of valid issues.

 ## compiler-explorer